amanda-lais/amanda-lais/README.md

 <h1>About me</h1>

-⭐ Back-end dev • BCS at UPM
+⭐ Programmer • BCS at UPM

 ⭐ Researcher at the GETS research group (UPM)